CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Introduction

 \section{Introduction}

-In recent years, LLMs have made breakthroughs in handling complex and nuanced scenarios, achieved superior performance in some professional and academic benchmarks, and attracted a lot of resources from industry and academia \cite{openai2023gpt4, touvron2023llama, golchin2023time}.
-This subsequently opened the arms race era of LLMs, and various LLMs were continuously launched, such as GPT-4 \cite{openai2023gpt4}, LLama2 \cite{touvron2023llama}, Baichuan2 \cite{yang2023baichuan} and other LLMs, which have refreshed various evaluation benchmarks continuously.
+In recent years, LLMs have made breakthroughs in handling complex and nuanced scenarios, achieved superior performance in some professional and academic benchmarks, and attracted many resources from industry and academia \cite{openai2023gpt4, touvron2023llama, golchin2023time}.
+This subsequently opens the arms race era of LLMs, and various LLMs are continuously launched, such as GPT-4 \cite{openai2023gpt4}, LLama2 \cite{touvron2023llama} and other LLMs, which have refreshed various evaluation benchmarks continuously.

 There is room for doubt regarding the potential overestimation of these benchmark measurements.
-One of the reasons is that LLMs are trained on data extracted from websites and publicly accessible datasets \cite{openai2023gpt4, touvron2023llama}.
-Therefore, it becomes challenging to guarantee the purity of the benchmark datasets depicted in Figure \ref{fig:1}.
-This, in turn, introduces a significant concern: the risk of data contamination.
+One reason is that LLMs are trained on data extracted from websites and publicly accessible datasets \cite{openai2023gpt4, touvron2023llama}.
+Therefore, ensuring no overlap between the pretraining dataset and the evaluated benchmark becomes challenging.
+This subsequently introduces a significant concern: the risk of data contamination.

-Data contamination refers to the model's pre-training data containing the test data, resulting in slightly higher test performance \cite{magar2022data, golchin2023time}.
-Currently, most models do not disclose their training sets in their technical reports, leading to questions about whether some benchmark datasets are included in their training sets.
-It is an urgent problem that needs to be solved \cite{wei2023skywork}, as it wastes dozens of time and effort for both researchers and engineers to download and try those contaminated models. \textit{We raise an urgent call to evaluate LLMs in a cleaner manner.} If the real power of LLMs can be evaluated, it can better promote the development of the community of LLMs.
-Currently, the most effective way to tackle this problem is to re-label a new data set after the new model is introduced to evaluate its capabilities.
-Unfortunately, it is time-consuming and laborious.
+Data contamination arises when the pre-training data of one model integrates evaluated data, consequently enhancing test performance \cite{magar2022data, golchin2023time}.
+Currently, many models opt not to disclose their training sets in technical reports, raising concerns about the potential inclusion of benchmark datasets within their training data.
+This presents an urgent problem \cite{wei2023skywork}, as these contaminated models claim highly evaluated results but often lead to poor real-world experiences.
+We strongly advocate for a cleaner evaluation of LLMs.
+Unveiling the genuine capabilities of LLMs could significantly propel the community of LLMs forward.
+The most effective resolution involves relabeling a new dataset when developing a new model to assess its capabilities.
+Unfortunately, this process demands considerable time and labor.